nachiketWattamwar/Project-Team-15/README.md

 Problem: Recently Facebook data got hacked and mostly of the data could be leaked.
 Here to prevent data leakage we will use blockchain for communication between the peers.

 Description: Using blockchain we can store the data in distributed ledger to avoid data hacks.
-A decentralised blockchain network will be created where data will be accessible to the receiver whom sender has given the authorization.
+A **decentralised** blockchain network will be created where data will be accessible only to the receiver whom sender has given the authorization.